One way to find a great dentist is to ask friends for recommendations.

 dealing with gums and bones.
 But problems of implant rejection, effects

 of stress from the attached appliance, and other issues require specific

 knowledge and experience.

-We recommend that you get more than one opinion as to whether you are a
+We recommend that you solicit more than one opinion as to whether you are

-good candidate for an implant and the specific implant approach that is
+a good candidate for an implant and the specific implant approach that

 certified by the American Board of Periodontology or an oral surgeon certified